 "Fels Naptha Soap is a fantastic stain remover and pre-treater.
 It works especially well on oil-based stains.
 Just rub the stain with a wet bar of Fels Naptha soap.
 Let it sit for a while and launder as usual.
 It works great on baby clothes which have formula stains.

-Mix first three ingredients together, than add glycerin and water.
+Mix first three ingredients together, then add glycerin and water.
 Use 1/2 to 3/4 cup per load.
 This one works best in cold or warm water.

 Powdered Laundry Detergent